 The crude tanker freight market has experienced volatility during the last decade.
-According to industry sources, during 2022, we saw generally firm rates with average weighted tanker earnings more than four times the 2021 average.
-The average spot charter rates for VLCCs were approximately \$23,900 per vessel per day (or \$37,300 per day for scrubber fitted vessels) in 2022, a significant increase from \$3,200 per day in 2021.
-In 2020 the average spot charter rates for VLCCs were approximately \$53,100 per day.
-The tanker market has seen improved levels in oil trade patterns towards long haul routes due to impacts from the Russian invasion of Ukraine.
-Suezmax tanker spot rates also saw improved market earnings, with average spot rates at approximately \$44,300 (or \$52,300 per day for scrubber fitted vessels) compared to \$7,300 per day for 2021.
+According to industry sources, during 2023, average tanker earnings remained at historically high levels, mainly due to geopolitical factors along with strong Atlantic export and firm Asian demand.
+The average spot charter rates for VLCCs were approximately \$43,200 per vessel per day (or \$50,600 per day for scrubber fitted vessels) in 2023, a significant increase from \$23,900 per day in 2022.
+In 2021 the average spot charter rates for VLCCs were approximately \$3,200 per day.
+Suezmax tanker spot rates also saw improved market earnings, with average spot rates at approximately \$53,500 (or \$57,500 per day for scrubber fitted vessels) compared to \$44,300 per day for 2022.

-Overall, tonnage demand for crude tankers increased by an estimated 5.5% in 2022, compared to a decrease of 1.7% in 2021.
-On the supply side, crude oil tanker capacity increased by 5.1% in 2022, compared to a 3.2% growth in 2021.
+Overall, tonnage demand for crude tankers increased by an estimated 5.9% in 2023, compared to an increase of 9.0% in 2022.
+On the supply side, crude oil tanker capacity increased by 3.7% in 2023.

-At the end of 2022, the total orderbook for new VLCCs and Suezmax tankers consisted, respectively, of 26 vessels and 20 vessels, representing approximately 3% of the respective fleets.
+At the end of 2023, the total orderbook for new VLCCs and Suezmax tankers consisted of 23 vessels and 67 vessels, respectively, representing approximately 5% of the respective fleets.

-According to industry sources, the oil tanker market outlook remains firm with total tanker demand projected to expand by 7% at a point with a historically small orderbook however with risks related to developments in the global economy and the introduction of new emission regulations.
+According to industry sources, the oil tanker market outlook remains firm with total crude tanker demand projected to expand by 3.8% at a point with a small orderbook however with risks related to developments in the global economy and introduction of new emission regulations.